Nori-zk/nori-bridge-head/README.md

 Helios light client running inside SP1 zkVM generating consensus proofs used in Nori bridge.

 Note the relevant workspace is within the `/nori' folder.
+And nori specific library code have a prefix of `nori-`.

 ## Installation